StarRocks/starrocks/docs/table_design/Data_distribution.md

 DUPLICATE KEY(event_day,site_id,city_code,pv);
 ```

-However, if you are familiar with StarRocks' bucketing mechanism, you can also manually set the number of buckets when creating a table with random bucketing.
+Also, if you are familiar with StarRocks's bucketing mechanism, you can also manually set the number of buckets when creating a table with random bucketing.

 ```SQL
 CREATE TABLE site_access(